GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-11-13-using-synoptic-api.md

 # Using the Weather API service
 Documentation: [https://docs.synopticdata.com/services/](https://docs.synopticdata.com/services/)

 **NOTE:** All GEUS stations use station IDs in the Synoptic API service with "geus" appended to the ID.
 For example, South Dome (SDM) is `stid=geussdm`.
+Station elevation by default is returned in feet, and cannot be changed to metric (this is a very unfortunate legacy attribute of the Synoptic API service, and hopefully will change soon).

 ## Sign up
 [Signing up](https://docs.synopticdata.com/services/welcome-to-synoptic-data-s-web-services) is relatively easy, and will provide you with an API key and token. **The examples below use `token=demotoken`.
 Once you have your own token from signing up, please use that token instead.** If you have any issues email support@synopticdata.com.